 To program your ID card to work with the printer card scanner:

-When you have opened your document on one of the campus computers and are ready to print, select Print (Found in the File dropdown menu for most software) and choose the "LCV01…" printer on PC or “LCV-Student” printer on Mac.
+You are finally ready to print your document from one of the many campus computers, select Print (Found in the File dropdown menu for most software) or use CTRL + P and choose the "LCV01…" printer on PC or “LCV-Student” printer on Mac.

 If you want to, you can print directly from your USB.
 This is not recommended for images that are not formatted precisely to the dimensions of the paper provided (either 8.5"X 11" or 11"X 17") as the editor on the printer does not offer many settings for editing your image to one of these sizes.
 If you are working large and want to print with the most options available, we would suggest printing from one of the computer terminals first.

 Your drive must be FAT32 formatted and compatible with USB version 2.0.
-The printer recommends to not use a device that is not a flash memory device in this instance as the CPU of the printer is fairly limited and most large external hard drives (anything above 32GB) are not FAT32 formatted.
+The printer recommends to not use a device that is not a flash memory device in this instance as the CPU of the printer is fairly limited and most large external hard drives (anything above 32GB) are not FAT32 formatted and also will time out before they can load.
+Click here for more information on formatting to FAT32.

 These are the available printing file types which the printer will recognize: PDF, Compact PDF, JPEG, TIFF.
 XPS, Compact XPS, OOXML (.docx/ .xlsx/ .pptx), and PPML (.ppml/ .vdx/ .zip).
 All other file types are not supported by this machine.